nickbarrett645/thm-blog/src/blogs/day-3.md

 {{ page.date.toDateString }}

-I only did one question today on **How Websites Work** to keep the streak alive, will be back at it tomorrow.
+I did one question today on [How Websites Work](https://tryhackme.com/room/howwebsiteswork) to keep the streak alive.
+I will be back at it tomorrow.